IFSA at the University of Havana

 Since students are expected to have attained a usable level of language proficiency, one course beyond intermediate Spanish or its equivalent of five semesters of Spanish is required.
 Haverford recommends that students have at least one course at the 200-level in Spanish.
 Students should successfully complete a Spanish course the semester before studying abroad.
 Native Spanish speakers or other students who have not taken university-level Spanish must take a Spanish placement exam.

 Students are required to take an IFSA core course (4 credits) on Cuban culture, sociology, architecture, and the evolution of the city, taught by two local professors.
 The course will involve several trips around the city to visit local architecture, streets, etc. During the second day of classes, students take a language placement exam.
 Based on the results of the language exam, they can choose to enroll in an IFSA language course as one of their 4 courses.
 At that point, students will also have individual advising about choosing their other courses during the 2-week shopping period.
 Students also take 2-3 Spanish-taught elective courses at the Universidad de la Habana, for a total of 15-16 credit hours each semester.
 This is the equivalent of four Haverford credits.
-Haverford credit can only be granted for grades of “C” or better.
+Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 Students have access to all of the University of Havana courses.
 Most study abroad students study Humanities or Social Sciences, but they can also study gender studies, economics, or the sciences.
 Students attempting science classes should know that a higher level of Spanish is required.
 The classes are mostly lecture-style and range from 15-35 students in a class.